ffund/intro-ml-tss21/syllabus/schedule-online.md

 | 12/14                           | 13: Recommender systems, review                                     |
 | **12/16-22**                    | **Final exam** (throughout this week)                               |

-The anticipated schedule of lab assignments will be:

 * Lab 2: released 9/25, due 10/8
 * Lab 4: released 10/9, due 10/29
 * Lab 6: released 10/30, due 11/12